kissmetrics/km-support/_posts/2012-10-19-utm-variables.md

 [auto-tagging]:http://support.google.com/analytics/bin/answer.py?hl=en&answer=1033981
 [url-builder]:http://support.google.com/analytics/bin/answer.py?hl=en&answer=1033867

-### What if UTM parameters aren't appearing in KISSmetrics?
+### What if UTM parameters aren't appearing in Kissmetrics?

-Suppose you notice that your links are properly tagged with UTM variables, but they are still not being recorded in KISSmetrics.
-Here's what may be happening: (1) Are visitors being redirected to a different page on your site or (2) is the KISSmetrics code block on the landing page?
+Suppose you notice that your links are properly tagged with UTM variables, but they are still not being recorded in Kissmetrics.
+Here's what may be happening: (1) Are visitors being redirected to a different page on your site or (2) is the Kissmetrics code block on the landing page?

-#### Scenario 1: Redirects stop KISSmetrics from seeing UTM parameters
+#### Scenario 1: Redirects stop Kissmetrics from seeing UTM parameters

 Let's say your links are set up to track one thing: that the Campaign Source is "affiliates".